OAR's Coordinating Role

-The NIH response to the HIV/AIDS pandemic requires a unique and complex multidisciplinary research program that transcends every area of clinical medicine and basic scientific investigation and crosses the boundaries of nearly every Institute and Center (IC).
-OAR was established by Congressional legislation in 1988 to enhance NIH collaboration, minimize duplication, and ensure that research funds are invested effectively and efficiently across the ICs conducting HIV/AIDS research.
+The NIH response to the HIV/AIDS pandemic requires a unique and complex multidisciplinary research program that transcends every area of clinical medicine and basic scientific investigation and crosses the boundaries of nearly every Institutes, Centers, and Offices (ICOs).
+OAR was established by Congressional legislation in 1988 to enhance NIH collaboration, minimize duplication, and ensure that research funds are invested effectively and efficiently across the ICOs conducting HIV/AIDS research.
 In this unique role, OAR coordinates the scientific, budgetary, legislative, and policy elements of the NIH HIV/AIDS research program to develop new tools in the national and international fight against AIDS.

 NIH AIDS Executive Committee

-The NIH AIDS Executive Committee (NAEC) is designed to facilitate communication among OAR and ICs that utilize HIV/AIDS funding.
-NAEC members include a designated AIDS Coordinator from each IC appointed by its respective Director.
-The AIDS Coordinators collaborate with OAR to monitor each IC’s HIV/AIDS portfolio and budget, and to share information about other relevant HIV/AIDS activities.
+The NIH AIDS Executive Committee (NAEC) is designed to facilitate communication among OAR and ICOs that utilize HIV/AIDS funding.
+NAEC members include a designated AIDS Coordinator from each ICO appointed by its respective Director.
+The AIDS Coordinators collaborate with OAR to monitor each ICO’s HIV/AIDS portfolio and budget, and to share information about other relevant HIV/AIDS activities.

 This page last reviewed on March 20, 2020